 Name of major, etc. Summary

 Mechanical Systems Engineering One member from each of the majors

 Fine mechanics listed on the left shall be selected to

 Robotics serve as the caretaker of each team.

 Aerospace Engineering

 Quantum Science and Energy

 Engineering

 Electrical Engineering

 Communications Engineering

 Electronic Engineering

 Graduate School of Engineering Applied Physics

 Applied Chemistry

 Chemical Engineering

 Biomolecular Engineering

 Metallurgy

 Materials Science

 Materials Processing

 Civil and Environmental Engineering

 Architecture and Building Science

 Management Science and Technology

 Computer and Mathematical Sciences One member from each of the majors

 Graduate School of Information System Information Sciences listed on the left shall be selected to

 Sciences Human-Social Information Sciences serve as the caretaker of each team.

 Applied Information Sciences

 Department of Environmental Studies One member of each club shall be

 for Advanced Society selected from each course to serve as

 Department of Frontier Sciences for the caretaker for each team.

 Advanced Environment; Eco-

-Graduate School of Environmental materials and Processing
+Graduate School of Environmental Studies materials and Processing

-Studies Department of Frontier Sciences for
+Department of Frontier Sciences for

-Studies Advanced Environment; Applied
+Advanced Environment; Applied

 Environmental Chemistry

 Department of Frontier Sciences for

 Advanced Environment; Cultural

 Environmental Studies

-Graduate School of Biomedical One member from each of the majors
+Creducto School of Diama dia 1 One member from each of the majors

-Engineering Biomedical Engineering listed on the left shall be selected to
+Graduate School of Biomedical Biomedical Engineering listed on the left shall be selected to

-255 serve as the caretaker of each team.
+Engineering serve as the caretaker of each team.